SUSE-Enceladus/img-proof/docs/source/examples.rst

 =========================

-If you want to run tests on an existing instance you can provide the `--running-instance-id` or '-r'.
+If you want to run tests on an existing instance you can provide the `--running-instance-id` or `-r` option.
 All options and tests that are available for a new instance can be run against an existing one.
+When testing a running instance the instance will not be terminated when the tests pass.

 .. code-block:: console